conradakunga/Blog/_posts/2026-03-16-tip-how-to-add-headers-per-request-in-c-net.md

 3. Send the `HttpRequestMessage`
 4. Await the **response**

+Reminder: the HttpClient will set the casing for the headers for you.
+This generally won't be an issue, but there are cases where the downstream server expects the header to be of a particular case.

+In such a situation you can use the method outlined in the post "[Controlling The Casing Of Submitted Request Headers In C# & .NET]({% post_url 2025-07-04-controlling-the-casing-of-submitted-request-headers-in-c-net %})"

 ### TLDR

 **You can configure a `HttpClient` to send specific headers for all requests, or you can configure the headers to be specific to requests.**